OSIA-team/HAN/README.md

 # HAN
 HAN - Home Assistant for Nerds

-There is only Czech language mutation
+There is only english language version

 There is testing [demo](https://osia-team.github.io/HAN/)
 ## Functions